ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Prerequisites:
 -------------------

-Users must have an Intel Compiler and :term:`MPI` (available for free `here <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__) in order to run the SRW App in the container provided using the method described in this chapter.
+Users must have an Intel compiler and :term:`MPI` (available for free `here <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__) in order to run the SRW App in the container provided using the method described in this chapter.
 Additionally, it is recommended that users install the `Rocoto workflow manager <https://github.com/christopherwharrop/rocoto>`__ on their system in order to take advantage of automated workflow options.
-Although it is possible to run an experiment without Rocoto, and some tips are provided, the only fully-supported container option assumes that Rocoto is pre-installed.
+Although it is possible to run an experiment without Rocoto, and some tips are provided, the only fully-supported and tested container option for the ``develop`` branch assumes that Rocoto is pre-installed.

 Install Singularity
 ^^^^^^^^^^^^^^^^^^^^^^^